BulbEnergy/bulb-audit/content/patterns/resources/form-validation.md

 Some forms provide validation for inputs as the user types.
 This should generally be avoided since incomplete input is typically considered as invalid, which is discouraging.
 It can also be distracting to screen reader users where the error message is implemented as an ARIA live region.

-It is permissible to validate on `blur`, but this should be done in conjunction with a "general" message alerting that their are errors present on `submit` (see below).
+It is permissible to validate (and show error messages) on `blur`, but this should be done in conjunction with a "general" message alerting that there are errors present on `submit` (see below).

 ## On submission (with errors)